meet nigeria’s most famous gay activist

 We were ravaged by HIV in the late 90s.
 I lost a lot of friends.
 It was when I lost my best friend that I became an activist.
 I was 24 when I started doing HIV work, so I couldn't separate my sexuality from the work.
 Two years later, in 2004, I was also diagnosed.
 The same year I came out.

 I came out in my final year of university.
 I had a successful audition for a TV drama series.
 The media were going to out me.
 That was when I came out on national television.
 Two weeks before I went on the program the Nigerian President said there were no homosexuals in Nigeria.
 The presenter was saying that the kind of gays she had seen when she visited London, they didn't exist in London.
 I thought to myself, 'This is the biggest breakfast TV show in the country, she's talking about gay issues, maybe I want to come out.'

 How did that change your life?

 Oh my god.
-Coming out on that programme was like a bomb exploding.
+Coming out on that program was like a bomb exploding.
 The producers were told to take the show off air.
-The presenter Funmi Lyanda had to remove herself from being seen as supporting me because it was getting very scary outside.
+The presenter, Funmi Lyanda, had to remove herself from being seen as supporting me because it was getting very scary outside.
 I faced the most difficult of my time.
 I lost my job.
 I couldn't get a job.
 The presenter struggled to get her show back and when it did come back it was extremely censored.
 I became depressed, I lost friends, my family told me not to come to the house anymore.
 I'd experienced homophobic attacks before but it was three times as bad after coming out.

 Why did you move to the UK in 2007?